This creative Banana Split Lasagna recipe combines all the flavors of a banana split without the worry of melted ice cream, and no baking is required!

 - Next, spread the sliced bananas on top, pressing lightly into the cream cheese mixture.

-- Spread the crushed pineapple on top of the bananas, following with the cool whip.
-Now, decorate the top of your dessert with the crushed walnuts, cherries and hot fudge.
+- Spread the crushed pineapple on top of the bananas, followed by the cool whip.
+Now, decorate the top of your dessert with crushed walnuts, cherries, and hot fudge.